xiGUAwanOU/tech-note/project-management/gradle/make-existing-task-depend-on-a-new-task.md

-# Make Existing Task Depend on New Task
+# Make Existing Task Depend on a New Task

 Just like this: